-In August 2020, Taiwan’s Ministry of Justice Investigation Bureau published a report concerning a malicious C2 shellcode with more advanced features.
-BendyBear is a stager intended to download a more robust implant from a command and control (C2) server.
+In August 2020, Taiwan’s Ministry of Justice Investigation Bureau published a report concerning an APT attack, involving a malicious C2 shellcode with more advanced features.
+This APT attack used BendyBear as a stager intended to download a more robust implant from a command and control (C2) server.
 It is considered the most sophisticated, well-engineered, and difficult to detect shellcode employed by an Advanced Persistent Threat (APT).
 It utilizes its large size (10 000 bytes and more) to implement advanced features that are not present in other shellcodes.
 The larger size BendyBear also facilitates anti-analysis techniques, including modifying RC4 encryption, verifying signature blocks, displaying polymorphic behavior.
+This APT attack was tied to the APT BlackTech.

 How BendyBear Works